jordan-sussman/SonicStatic/README.md

 ## README
-**Discover Weekly Gallery** showcases all track album artwork from your Spotify Discover Weekly playlist!
-This is made possible with Python, Spotify's API, and some fun with self refreshing authorization tokens and in-browser viewing.
-When run, your default browser will appear and take you through every track's album artwork.
+**Discover Weekly Gallery** showcases all of your track album artwork from your Spotify Discover Weekly playlist in one place!
+This is made possible with Python, Spotify's API, a self refreshing Spotify authorization token, Jinja, and an HTTP server for in-browser viewing.

+Built with:
+- Python
+- Spotify API
+- Jinja
+- HTTP server

+To Run:
+1. Open *main.py* and run
+2. Open web browser to *localhost:8000*

 Note: Be sure to fill in all empty values within the *secrets.py* for your Spotify instance before running.